You're Wrong

 -->But I take 20 points away from the Queer Justice League.
 Somebody famous (me?) once said anytime people talk about justice someone’s gonna get hurt.
 I was right, of course.

 This group is demonstrating against anti-gay reggae acts.
 Their bogeymen are Buju Banton and Bounty Killa.
 They want the pair banned from public performances and censored everywhere else.
 A local state senator is trying to help get the acts banned.
 Fortunately there’s a voice of reason.
-Gay activist Bill Dobbs writes,
+Gay activist Bill Dobbs writes, The effort to use the government to interfere with a message, however offensive, is despicable.

 Now, is Giuliani gonna have to hire Banton and Killa to boost his sagging conservative image?